Scale-by-scale energy transfers in bubbly flows: Results

 with the following definitions of the modified buoyancy and pressure terms,

 The superscript $m$ indicates modified quantities.
 With these new definitions, in figure \ref{fig:hga_r8_F1corrected}, we plot the modified budget.
-Now, all the transfers are consistent with the Favre-filtered framework.
-In particular, the injection term monotonically increases, but the transfer due to modified pressure is indeed from small-scale to large-scale.
+Now all the transfers are consistent with the Favre-filtered framework.
+In particular, the injection term monotonically increases and the transfer due to modified pressure is indeed from small-scales to large-scales.

-Thus, on correctly identifying the residual transfer terms and the pure injection contributions, we find that both the definitions of evaluating the budget give similar results.
+Thus, on appropriately identifying the residual transfer terms and the pure injection contributions, we find that both the definitions of evaluating the budget give similar results.